TransUnion Completes Acquisition of Verisk Financial Services

 Credit card activity in Ukraine is significantly lower than that of debit cards.
 The absence of

-a well-developed revolving credit cards market and huge volume of inactive cards (49%) has restrained credit card profitability.
+a well-developed revolving credit card market and a huge volume of inactive cards (49%) has restrained credit card profitability.
 As a result, credit card issuers have had to modify conventional credit card business models to suit the operating environment.

 Key Retail Banks and Issuers

 Three major issuers dominate the Ukraine credit and debit cards market: PrivatBank, Oschadbank and Raiffeisen Bank Aval.
-These issuers had a combined market share of 73% and 77% in the debit and credit cards issuance market respectively.
+These issuers had a combined market share of 73% and 77% in the debit and credit card issuance market, respectively.

 Acquiring and Processing

 In 2015, 81% of merchant accounts and 84% of billed volume were controlled by five banks: PrivatBank, Oschadbank, Raiffeisen Bank Aval, Ukreximbank and Ukrsotsbank (UniCredit Bank).
 The majority of Ukrainian card processing is still conducted in-house, although the market is gradually moving towards outsourcing both acquiring processing and issuing processing.

 Ukrainian e-commerce sales volume reached an estimated $3.0 billion in 2015, an increase of around 20% compared to the previous year.
 Online sales represented around 2% of the total retail sales in the country during the same year.

 NBU and issuers have been taking various initiatives to reduce cash usage levels in the country.
 One such initiative made by NBU was lowering the per-day cash settlement limit for

 individuals – which includes transactions with the banks, and purchase of goods and services.